RobertARandolph/AdmiralBumbleBee.com/_posts/2019-04-27-Mixing-music-in-Live.md

 There are no features for thinning or interpolating automation data.
 No features for shaping existing data in any other way.

-One of the most annoying things is that I can't find anyway to clear all envelopes on a track.
-[Particularly useful after recording automation](#recording) and you're a few steps into you're project before you notice, thus making undo unpalatable.
+~~One of the most annoying things is that I can't find anyway to clear all envelopes on a track.
+[Particularly useful after recording automation](#recording) and you're a few steps into you're project before you notice, thus making undo unpalatable.~~ **EDIT** - Right click on the _track header_ to find this option.
+Right clicking on the envelope itself does not show this option.
+Glad this exists.

 ## MIDI CC/other